BonnetDoring/BonnetDoring/README.md

 - 👋 Hi, I’m @BonnetDoring
-- 👀 I’m interested in UNREAL C++ programming
+- 👀 I’m good at UNREAL C++ programming and UNITY C# programming
-- 🌱 I’m an experienced game designer and programmer
+- 🌱 I’m an experienced game designer and programmer, I am good at GUI fonctional design
-- 💞️ I’m looking to collaborate on new games on UNREAL
+- 💞️ I’m looking to collaborate on new games on UNREAL and UNITY
 - 📫 How to reach me BONNETDORING@GMAIL.com

 <!---